BenjaminSmall94/reading-notes/README.md

 #### **Contact Info**

 Benjamin Small can be reached in person at the alderwood mall of I-405 Mon-Fri 'til 8:00, Saturdays and Sundays 'til 9:00 or online and ShaneCo.com.
-Shane company, now YOU have a FRIEND in the diamond business!
+Shane Company, now YOU have a FRIEND in the diamond business!